How To Write A Perfect Litepaper For Your Crypto Project

 Introduce your team members and emphasize your target audience.
 Mention the size of the market and how your idea will help the community.

 Make sure your litepaper is good because it will be the first impression people get of your crypto startup.
-Be direct, concise, and to the point.
+Be direct, in concise language, and to the point.
 Highlight what distinguishes your project and explain how it will disrupt the market.

 The litepaper is only a trailer for the rest of the movie (your whitepaper), so make it worthwhile for interested people to stay and learn more.